adheeshc/Augmented-Reality-Tag-Detection-and-Tracking/README.md

   <img src="/Images/Detection.png" alt="Detect Tag" width="200"/>
 </p>

-The detection stage involves finding the AR Tag from a given image
+The detection stage involves finding the AR Tag from a given image.
+I have used contours for this.

 ### Tracking Stage